 How to Move Heavy Objects Without Damaging Your Floors

-1. Cleanliness First
+1. Measure First

 Always sweep your hard surface floors or vacuum your carpets before you start to move anything.
-If there are any small bits of gravel or debris anywhere on the floor, placing heavy objects on them or moving items across them can cause gouges and scratches.
+If there are any small bits of gravel or debris on the floor, placing heavy objects on them or moving items across them can cause gouges and scratches.

 Similarly, make sure you are wearing indoor shoes when you move heavy items.
 Any dirt you bring into the house during the move can cause damage.
 Professional movers place disposable booties over their shoes for just this reason.